Photo by Nathan Balk King,UNITY (United National Indian Tribal Youth) Conference, July, 2018

 Zaden Salabye (Navajo).

-My name is Nathan Balk King, I am an enrolled member of the Rosebud Sioux Tribe and a high school senior at Sturgis Charter Public School in Hyannis, MA.
+My name is Nathan Balk King, I am an enrolled member of the Rosebud Sioux Tribe and a freshman at the University of Massachusetts - Amherst.

 In March of 2018, I attended the National High School Model United Nations (NHSMUN) conference in New York City, and noted that among the thousands of international students, there were no other Native American faces in the crowd.
 In response to this inequity, I created this start-up, MUN:Indigenous.
 It's purpose is to facilitate Native youth training in international diplomacy and human rights though participation at the NHSMUN Conference and the creation of Native American MUN clubs at high schools across the country.